Core courses: 201, 202, 303, 401, 402

 401 Research and Methods in American Studies

-An integrative seminar focusing on the theory and methods of cultural analysis and interdisciplinary study.
-Students examine the origins, history, and current state of American studies, discuss relevant questions, and, in research projects, apply techniques of interdisciplinary study to a subject related to thematic concentration.
+This integrative seminar focuses on the theory and methods of cultural analysis and interdisciplinary study.
+Students examine the origins, history, and current state of American studies, discuss relevant questions, and, in research projects, apply techniques of interdisciplinary study to a topic of their choosing.

 402 Writing in American Studies